chalmersplasmatheory/FIKA/README.md

     - `print_every`

         Progress update frequency.
-After a new set of "print_every" particles is processed, the update will be printed into a standard output.
+After a new set of `print_every` particles is processed, the update will be printed into a standard output.
 Example, where the update is printed after the data of each 100 new particles are converted:

         print_every            = 100